 When considering the height of a pair of socks, it’s worthwhile to note that there is a rule that has been set by UCI that states; the maximum height should be between the knee and the ankle.

 But worry not.
 The rule is only applicable to you if you’re competing.

 On the other hand, if you’re wearing socks to go out on a fun ride with your friends, you can go for the longest socks, there is no regulation holding you back.

 Geek Tip : Cycling sock length ranges from 2.5″ (ankle height) to 3-4″ (mid) and 5-6″ (tall).

 If you take a look at a legendary cyclist like Fausto Coppi who pioneered fashion in cycling, you’ll notice that he wore socks to a certain length.

-This fashion statement has been upheld because most socks that cyclists’ socks are about 3″, which are the same length as Coppi’s.
-Other socks lengths are 5″ and 6″, which are considered to be on the taller size.
+This fashion statement has been upheld because most cycling socks are about 3″, which are the same length as Coppi’s.
+Other lengths are 5″ and 6″, which are considered to be on the taller size.

-Merino wool and polyester are the most common materials that are used in making bike socks, this is because they possess some unique qualities.
+Merino wool and polyester are the most common materials that are used in making socks.
+This is because they possess some unique qualities.

 Polyester is the best material to be used for summer cycling socks because it’s highly breathable and can be made into thinner mesh-like fabrics.

-Additionally, polyester socks wicks-off sweat from your feet as you’re riding and keeps your feet dry.
+Additionally, polyester socks wick off sweat from your feet as you’re riding and keep your feet dry.